jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ## Architecture

 There are two Python applications that send transaction and flagged account records into the corresponding topics - the transaction app sends records indefinitely in a loop.
-Note that the record generating apps run in the developer machine that is connected via VPN for simplicity.
+Note that, as the Kafka cluster is deployed in private subnets, a VPN server is used to generate records from the developer machine.
 Both the topics are consumed by a Flink application, and it filters the transactions from the flagged accounts followed by sending them into an output topic of flagged transactions.
 Finally, the flagged transaction records are sent into a DynamoDB table by the [Camel DynamoDB sink connector](https://camel.apache.org/camel-kafka-connector/3.18.x/reference/connectors/camel-aws-ddb-sink-kafka-sink-connector.html) in order to serve real-time requests from an API.

 ![](featured.png#center)